wp-plugins/text-selection-for-mobile/readme.txt

 * Screen Sizes: errnio works on standard smartphone screen sizes.
 * Platforms: at the moment we only support mobile devices, not including tablets like iPad or Android powered tablets.
 = errnio is clashing with my site design/code, what can should I do? = Before disabling please grab a screenshot or video and send us to info@errnio.com with details of your browser, operating system and device.
-There may be certain products which clash, which you can disable by choosing which of our products is enabled or disabled in the  gestures  sections of the control panel.
+There may be certain products which clash, which you can disable by choosing which of our products is enabled or disabled in the 'gestures' sections of the control panel.
-= I d like to customize my errnio products, is this possible? = It will be, we promise! working on it... do you have specific suggestions? info@errnio.com = Will errnio's code impact my site performance on desktop or mobile? = No. We've designed our code to load quick and to load last, so that it will never interrupt your site's performance.
+= I'd like to customize my errnio products, is this possible? = It will be, we promise! working on it... do you have specific suggestions? info@errnio.com = Will errnio's code impact my site performance on desktop or mobile? = No. We've designed our code to load quick and to load last, so that it will never interrupt your site's performance.
 We've also designed our code to be isolated from your site's design, so it should not break your site's design.
 If it does, please take a screenshot or video, and email it to us along with info about your OS, Browser, and device to info@errnio.com
-= Where can I see data on errnio s performance? =
+= Where can I see data on errnio's performance? =
 Our statistics section in the control panel includes a breakdown of performance for each product you enable with errnio.
 While we display simple engagement metrics at the moment, we're also committed to roll out better analytics as we go along.
-Don t forget to contact us if you have any specific questions or commented.
+Don't forget to contact us if you have any specific questions or commented.
 For monetization data please see the answer regarding our revenue program.
 = I have multiple sites, can I integrate errnio on all of them? = You should be able to integrate errnio across multiple sites.
 However, we do not support multiple domains/IDs per account, this will be available soon.
 = Can I integrate errnio reporting with third party services? =